NAU-ACM/IntroductionToPython/Programming_Environment.md

 ### Overview
 Selecting a Python environment is really hard because there are a lot of options to choose from.
 For beginners, other courses most of the time, use the Python IDLE which is the basic command line type of tool for Windows.
-However for this course I would like to introduce you to IPython/Jupyter early, because these interactive environments will give you great flexibility in terms of instant execution of separate lines, and ability to experiment with notebook style.
+However for this course I would like to introduce you to IPython/Jupyter earlier, because these interactive environments will give you great flexibility in terms of instant execution of separate lines, and ability to experiment with notebook style.

 ### Setting Up Python Environment
 Faster and less error prone approach to install IPython and Jupyter notebook is to install and setup [Anaconda Python Distribution](https://www.continuum.io/downloads), it comes with 100 popular python packages pre-installed.
 Additionally, you'll have access to over 720 packages that can easily be installed with ```conda``` command, Anaconda's renowned package, dependency and environment manager._[1]_